-Gambling has been a popular pastime for centuries – and now in the internet age, placing a wager is easier than ever. iGaming offers a range of options for people who enjoy betting and gambling, without the need to visit a physical location.
-Indeed, many established physical casinos have had to make their games accessible online to engage with an all-new digital-first audience.
+Gambling has been a popular pastime for centuries – and now in the internet age, placing a wager is easier than ever. iGaming offers a range of options for people to enjoy betting and gambling, without the need to visit a physical location.
+In fact, many established physical casinos have started making their games accessible online to engage with today’s digital-first audiences.

-With the world of gambling entering the digital age, what are the differences between casino gaming online and the more traditional land-based casino and how do hosting requirements differ with gambling going online?
+So, with the world of gambling entering the digital age, what are the differences between land-based casinos vs online casinos?
+And how do hosting requirements differ with gambling going online?
 Let’s explore.

 Anyone who enjoys gambling today will have considered the pros and cons of land-based casinos vs online casinos at some point or other.
 For those that choose land-based casinos, it’s usually because physical casinos have a particular atmosphere.
-The lights, the people it attracts, and the sounds of people winning big are all part of the experience for many casino goers.
+The lights, the patrons, and the sounds of people winning big are all part of the experience for many casino goers.

-An iGame casino is completely virtual – all the games take place online.
-This means that online casinos are hugely accessible to a global customer base (with a few exceptions).
+An online casino is completely virtual – all the games take place online.
+This means that online casinos are accessible to a global customer base.

-For operators, the accessibility of online gambling is hugely important.
-Traditionally, gamblers must travel to a land-based casino, creating a potential barrier to participation.
-Because of gaming laws, land-based casinos are sometimes situated in remote locations, making them too far away for ‘drop-in’ traffic – a further barrier for many less-committed gamblers.
+For operators, the accessibility of online casino gaming is hugely important.
+Traditionally, gamblers had to travel to a land-based casino, creating a potential barrier to participation.
+And because of gambling laws, land-based casinos are sometimes located in remote locations, making them too far away for ‘drop-in’ traffic.

 In theory an online gambling system can serve an unlimited number of people and host an unlimited number of games.
 But in reality, virtual venues are limited by the server resources that run the games.

-For casino gaming online to be functional and accessible, you will need sufficient server infrastructure to support your preferred number of players.
-You must also consider the resource impact of other back-end operations – such as maintaining a user database – as this can impact the performance of an iGaming server.
+For online gambling to be functional and accessible, operators need sufficient server infrastructure to support player numbers.
+Operators must also consider the resource impact of other back-end operations – such as maintaining a user database – as this can impact the performance of an iGaming server.

-Although most of the operations are virtual, the iGame casino will still need to ‘do’ many of the same things as their physical counterparts.
-Both types of casino are driven by data – they rely on information they collect to identify and reward their most valuable customers and to detect and prevent fraud, for instance.
-Either way, a solid online gambling system is needed to provide excellent service.
+Although most of the operations are virtual, online casinos will still need to follow many of the same processes as their physical counterparts.
+Both types of casinos are driven by data – relying on the information they collect to identify and reward their most valuable customers and to detect and prevent fraud.

-iGaming hosting that provides a consistent, exceptional player experience is an involved process.
-You need to ensure that iGame casinos operate properly in real time, without lagging or crashing – otherwise players will lose trust and move to another iGaming provider.
-A solid online gambling system is the backbone of all excellent iGame casino experiences.
+iGaming hosting that provides a consistent, exceptional player experience is complex.
+You need to ensure that online casinos always perform optimally, without lagging or crashing – otherwise players will lose trust and move to another online casino gaming provider.
+A solid online gambling system is the backbone of all excellent online casino experiences.

 Imagine you’re playing online slots.
 You place a bet and hit the spin button and you wait for the reels to stop spinning.
-You expect to see the result of the spin immediately – but instead the reels are still going so you don’t know if you have won or lost.
-This delay is caused by latency – the server hosting the game is located too far away from the player, increasing the time it takes for the game to ‘work’.
+You expect to see the result of the spin immediately – but instead the reels are still going so you don’t know if you’ve won or lost.
+This delay is caused by latency – the server hosting the game is probably located too far away from the player, increasing the time it takes for the game to function as it should.